 What to Know Before You Go

-The LA Fashion District is one of LA’s top shopping destinations.
-It’s a must-visit place for fashionistas, designers, and bargain hunters searching for eclectic items.
+The LA Fashion District is one of L.A.’s top shopping destinations.
+It’s a must-visit for fashionistas, designers, and bargain hunters seeking eclectic items.
 While there are many online sources for fashionable deals from Depop, selling used and vintage items, to Duuupe, the site that offers affordable alternatives to luxury products, nothing beats the IRL hunt.
-For this we find the LA Fashion District main route, which follows Santee Alley.
-It’s an open-air market that spans two blocks and features boutiques, street stall vendors, retail outlets, and more.
+For this, we find the main route to the L.A.
+Fashion District, which follows Santee Alley.
+It’s an open-air market spanning two blocks that features boutiques, street stall vendors, retail outlets, and more.
 It’s open 365 days of the year.
-The Fashion District is also near other local attractions such as the Flower District which is open to the general public and art and entertainment venues such as Orpheum Theater, the Avenue des Arts, and the Escape Room LA.
+The Fashion District is also near other local attractions, such as the Flower District, open to the general public, and art and entertainment venues, including the Orpheum Theater, the Avenue des Arts, and Escape Room LA.

 What to See